gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: The Rockies
     latitude: 52.953127714565596
     longitude: -118.87726612065516
-    text: Not so long after departed Jasper at 9:30am, the train drivers had radioed back to other staff members that elk were spotted alongside the tracks.
+    text: Not long after we departed Jasper at 9:30am, the train drivers radioed back to other staff members that elk were spotted alongside the tracks.
 And as if by magic, there they were on the right.
 This all happened in a matter of seconds.
 The Park car was full this morning.
 People knew this was the prime location for this morning.
 We were going to pass through the Rocky Mountains.
 I had been looking forward to this moment for a very long time.
 The snowy morning had transitioned to misty grey skies and crisp winds; we couldn't see the top of Mount Robson unfortunately.
 As we snaked our way through and down the mountains, the scenery was breath-taking.
-From entire forests covered in white snow to the vast Moose Lake - the surface as still as can be.
+From entire forests covered in white snow to the vast Moose Lake - the water's surface as still as can be.
 We tried spotting eagles and bears, but alas we could only see their tracks.
 An incredible morning and one I will never forget.
 As we descended into British Columbia proper, I headed over to the dining car for brunch.
     images:
     - url: /travel/2023-11-19-the-canadian/jasper-forests.jpg
       alt: Snow covered forests